 Texel is a heaven for beach lovers as it features 30 kilometers wide beaches and soft sand.
 Beach-goers can find lots of treasures.
 You can also explore recovered artifacts from years ago at the Shipwreck and Beachcombing Museum Flora.
 If you’re not into museums, but more into the wildlife, then Ecomare’s seal shelter may be more up your alley.
 Texel is the largest Wadden island and has something to offer for everybody.
 Climb the famous red lighthouse, try parachuting from a plane, taste local specialty beer Skuumkoppe or come for the Texel Culinair in September.

 Schiermonnikoog is considered to be the prettiest place in the whole country by the Dutch.
 This is partly due to its widest beach in Europe, gorgeous cozy village, and stunning flora and fauna.
-The island is a national park with mudflats and polders, a beautiful lake and duck sanctuary.
-Mud flat walking is an adventurous experience you’ll want to try.
-It involves crossing the bottom of the sea in a limted amount of time during the low tide.
-A modern day ‘let my people go’ experience.
+The island is a national park with mudflats and polders, a beautiful lake, and duck sanctuary.
+Mudflat walking is an adventurous experience you’ll want to try.
+It involves crossing the bottom of the sea in a limited amount of time during the low tide.
 Make sure you do this with a guide as it will be difficult to fight your way through the mud and find the right spots (not to mention you’re way home).

 The wild natural beauty of the Wadden Islands will impress just about anyone.
 Don’t limit yourself to just one of them.
 Visit all the Dutch islands and see how unique they are!
-Luckily island-hopping is possible too, due to convenient ferry rides that allow you to avoid the mainland and ride from island to island.
+With a variety of great locations to stay courtesy of locals, the Wadden Islands can accommodate groups of all sizes.
+Island-hopping is possible too, due to convenient ferry rides that allow you to avoid the mainland and ride from island to island.
 The best way to explore the Frisian Islands is by bike – just rent one on the spot.
 Connect with nature and enjoy the loveliest of Dutch views.

 If you’d like to venture outside the Netherlands, check out one of these weekend destinations instead